flaviusb/do-with-in/README.md

 This is the proc\_macro most users of this crate will use.

-There is front matter, which can define the sigil.
+There is front matter, which can define the sigil; the default is `$` if no sigil is defined.
 Then `do`, then after that is where the metaprogramming can happen.

 In the metaprogramming section, variables are identifiers with a sigil prepended.
 You can create and assign to them with `let` and `var` handlers.
 Numbers with a sigil prepended are special variables that can be set inside a handler; you cannot assign to them with let or var.
 Brackets with a sigil prepended start a handler invocation; the handler invoked will be the first token inside the brackets, which must be an identifier.

+## The Environment

-## Built-In Handlers
+## Handlers

+### Default Handlers

-See [`fn.genericDefaultHandlers`][] for the full list of built-in handlers.
+If you are using `do_with_in!` directly, the environment will be prepopulated with a set of default handlers to make it a 'batteries included' experience.
+See [`fn.genericDefaultHandlers`][] for the list of documented default handlers.

 [`fn.genericDefaultHandlers`]: https://docs.rs/do-with-in/0.1.1/do_with_in/fn.genericDefaultHandlers.html